 In cooperation with IARPA, NIST is currently running three challenges related to processing of unconstrained in-the-wild face images.
 These are intended to drive research and development into face detection, verification, identification, and identity clustering.
 A secondary goal is to establish definitive evaluation metrics and reporting.

 The IARPA Janus Benchmark-C face challenge (IJB-C) defines eight challenges addressing verification, identification, detection, clustering, and processing of full motion videos.
 This is supported by the IJB-C set of 138000 face images, 11000 face videos, and 10000 non-face images.
-Dataset Challenge Documentation
+Dataset Request Page Challenge Documentation

 The IJB-C distribution contains all three IJB challenges (images + protocols) published to date (IJB-A, IJB-B, and IJB-C).